WhitelistVideo

 The Bark on iPhone Problem

-• Use social media apps without monitoring
+• Use social media apps completely unmonitored

-• Send messages that Bark never scans
+• Send messages that never get scanned

 Why Bark Doesn't Work Properly on iPhone